ManuelGil/vscode-moodle-snippets/README.md

 ## License

-Mustache Snippets is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+Moodle Snippets is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.